In response to the Coronavirus pandemic, some local councils have announced, or are planning, an across-the-board rate freeze.

 A better idea is to target relief, here are some suggestions:

 Relief for the most affected in the residential community.
 Pensioners that are asset rich and income poor.
 Unemployed property owners.
 Easier to access financial hardship rate deferments.
 Increased material aid (food and care) packages.

 Increased support for the most affected in the business community.
 Refund street trading permit charges.
 Rate rebates for retail traders.

 When the impacts of the pandemic were first known, many councils responded quickly with broad-brush relief.
-In order for the limited amount of relief to be most effectively and fairly applied, relief should now be as targeted as possible.
+In order for the limited amount of relief to be most effectively and fairly applied, relief should now be targeted to those most in need.